 The age-old question of what is real and what is illusions continue to bother us all the time.
 Yet when we are engrossed in daily life battles, everything seems to be pushed under the carpet.
-We live for today in most cases though we need to prepare for tomorrow and save for retired life.
+We live for today in most cases though we must prepare for tomorrow and save for retired life.
 The frenzy of 21st-century living leaves little time to stand and stare.

 Desire for Illusions

 Yet the illusion of everlasting life helps us persevere on the glorious path of life.
 If we are constantly bothered by the idea of non-existence, would we be able to work through the decades for the sake of children?
 Would the government’s five-year plans be possible?
-What about the long-term loans that need to be paid up across fifteen or twenty years maybe?
+What about the long-term loans that need to be paid up across fifteen or twenty years?

 Art and culture, religion, and the media are constantly playing up illusions.
 Advertising cleverly attracts people to beauty treatments, for example, and movies, of course, are dream merchants.